mdrights/LiveSlak/README.txt

 livemedia=/dev/sdX:/path/to/live.iso => Use this if you want to load the live OS from an ISO file on a local harddisk partition.

+livemedia=scandev:/path/to/live.iso => Use this if liveslak should scan all device partitions to locate the ISO file.

 livemain=directoryname => Use this if you copied the content of the ISO to a different directory than "liveslak".